-7.1 In line with the Council and Executive work plan, items that are identified for potential Policy Development to be undertaken with the relevant Portfolio Holders during the 2024/25 Municipal Year will be diarised as an agenda item.
-Where dates are known to carry out this work, these will be published in Committee's agreed work programme.
-It may be necessary, on occasions, for a separate pre-scrutiny policy development meeting to be scheduled.
+7.1 In line with the Council and Executive work plan, items that are identified for potential Policy Development to be undertaken with the relevant Portfolio Holders during the 2024/25 Municipal Year and will be diarised as an agenda item.
+It may be necessary, on occasions, for a separate pre-scrutiny policy development meeting.